-PERI has completed projects with seven local agencies.
+PERI has completed projects with eight local agencies.
 Descriptions of the agencies and the PERI services they received are provided below.
 In addition to the services outlined, PERI provided each agency with a one-page, visually appealing infographic that displayed key information about the agency, or a specific program within the agency, that the agency desired to highlight.

 Adoption Network Cleveland